 The "Comeuppance" Post

-They do this all the damn time, right?
+all the damn time, right?
 You warn them and warn them but they still act surprised when they land flat on their face trying to do back flips off the bed.
 I'm sorry, but why am I supposed to feel bad about that?
 I told you that this is exactly how it was going to go.
 It makes you feel like the Greek prophetess, Casandra, who always saw clearly into the future but was never believed.

 Why you don't post: You don't want people to think you're an unfeeling monster.